dscc-admin-ch/lomas/docs/source/server_local.rst

 Local
 ==================

-This chapter provides instructions on how to deploy the server locally.
+This chapter provides instructions on how to deploy the service locally.
-Follow these steps to get your server up and running on your local machine.
+Follow these steps to get your server and all the components up and running on your local machine.

 Prerequisites
 -------------